scientific-python/specs/spec-0007/index.md

 The following users will be affected:

 1. Those who use `np.random.seed`.
 The proposal will do away with that global seeding mechanism, meaning that code that relies on it will, after a certain deprecation period, start seeing a different stream of random numbers than before.
+To ensure that this does not go unnoticed, NumPy will raise a `FutureWarning` when `np.random.seed` is called.

    Such code will, in effect, go from being seeded to being unseeded.
    To avoid that from happening, the code will have to be modified to pass in explicitly an `rng` argument on each function call.

 2. Those who do not seed.
-These users _probably_ care more about _distributions_ of pseudo-random numbers, rather than the numbers themselves.
-But, because they do not provide an explicit seed, their code will, after the deprecation period, use the newly proposed default.
+Their code will, after the deprecation period, use the newly proposed default.
+Since they were already not requesting repeatable sequences, and since the underlying _distributions_ of pseudo-random numbers did not change, they should be unaffected.

 3. Users of `random_state=...`.
 Support for the `random_state` argument may be dropped eventually, but meanwhile we can provide clear guidance, via deprecation warnings and documentation, on how to migrate to the new `rng` keyword.